 The focus of this work is to review recent advances in the literature surrounding transcriptional regulation at a distance, using the budding yeast Saccharomyces cerevisiae as the model system.
 The budding yeast, S. cerevisiae, is an exceptional model system for molecular and genetic studies, and lends itself to insights in other eukaryotes [22-24].
 While budding yeast has its own species-specific quirks, there is extensive conservation on a genetic level to humans [25,26].
-Recent work has revealed valuable insights into the
+Recent work has revealed valuable insights into the chromosomal distance constraints in place that limits transcriptional activation and repression across broad genomic regions.

 Citation: Spiegel, J.; Arnone, J.T.
 Transcription at a Distance in the Budding Yeast Saccharomyces cerevisiae.
 Appl.
 Microbiol.
-2021, 1, 142-148. https://doi.org/10.3390/ applmicrobiol1010011
+2021, 1, 142-149. https://doi.org/10.3390/ applmicrobiol1010011